From Garden Experiment to Daily Peach Persimmon Smoothie Ritual

 The journey started simply because I had too much fruit one summer.
 I didn't want anything going to waste.
 But as I looked up information about both fruits and tried different blending approaches, this became more than just using extra produce.

 Persimmons have natural thickness that creates a creamy texture without needing dairy.
 Peaches add brightness that balances the honey-like sweetness.
-Every batch that didn't work out taught me something: frozen peaches blend smoother than fresh ones.
-Fuyu persimmons work better than Hachiya varieties for smoothies.
-Adding liquid first prevents the blender from getting stuck.
+Every batch that didn't work out taught me something.

-The Nutritional Power Behind This Peach Persimmon Smoothie Blend
+Get The Recipe →The Nutritional Power Behind This Peach Persimmon Smoothie Blend

 Nutritional Breakdown of Peach Persimmon Smoothie